 Next you’ll meet with our drafter to discuss the construction drawings for your home.
 From foundation to loft every detail that you envisioned will be made into floor plans and elevations.
 During this phase you may change your drawings to revise your home until it is perfect.
 When you are completely satisfied you will sign your prints.
 Our drafter will complete a row by row layout of your home to determine the exact amount of logs needed for your home.
 Then a contract will be prepared listing the final price of your home.

 Construction of your home begins with native white pine which is grown and harvested in central Wisconsin.
 The logs are first debarked and then cut into 10 by 10 timbers or cants.
 The cants are then placed in our yard to dry for a period of 4-6 months.
-The logs are ready when they reached a moisture content of around 24 to 26 percent; this ensures proper adhesion to the spikes that secure each row of logs.
-It’s a time tested construction method that has been used for over 200 years in log home building.

 While your foundation is being poured and back filled our production team will begin pulling the exact number of logs needed for your home from our inventory of drying cants.
 These logs are then milled at our production facility in Mather, Wisconsin.
 Our pendu machine mills the square timbers or cants into round logs, D or timber profiles.
 The logs are then sprayed with an anti-sap stain & sodium borate solution to protect them until staining.

 Based on a tally sheet from our drafter many of those logs will be notched for corners, loft joists or porch post logs.
 This is done prior to stacking the logs and preparing them for shipment to your jobsite.
 When the last log is milled your logs are loaded onto our truck for delivery.
-It’s important to have a good road and access into your building site for unloading your logs.
+It’s important to have a good road and access into your building site and equipment for unloading your logs.

-Once the logs are set, standard construction techniques take over to construct the roof system, set windows and doors and complete your home.
+Once the logs are set, standard construction techniques take over to construct the gables and roof system, set windows and doors and complete your home.
 From start to finish your home will take 6 to 8 months for completion.
 Building your own log home and living in it is an extraordinary experience, one that you will enjoy for a lifetime.
 One you will be proud to share with your family and friends.